When to plant Alliums in Jackson County, FL

 Jackson County, Florida is in USDA Hardiness Zone 9a.
 The average last spring frost is March 6 and first fall frost is November 19.

-Jackson County County sits in USDA Zone 9a.
+Jackson County sits in USDA Zone 9a.
 Alliums grows reliably in zones 3a through 9b, so it's a good fit here.

-Can Alliums grow in Jackson County County's climate?
+Can Alliums grow in Jackson County's climate?

 Your Jackson County Garden Planner — Free